binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {title="Reveal file contents", linenos=off, lang=JavaScript}
     res.end(require('fs').readFileSync(filename));

-The attacker can take this further by writing new files and executing files on the server.
+The attacker can further this attack by writing new files and executing files on the server.

-Many web applications take untrusted data, often from HTTP requests and pass this data directly to the Operating System, its programs, or even other systems, often by APIs, which is now addressed by the OWASP Top 10 [A10 Under protected APIs](https://www.owasp.org/index.php/Top_10_2017-A10-Underprotected_APIs)
+Many web applications take untrusted data, often from HTTP requests, and pass this data directly to the operating system, its programs, or even other systems, often by APIs.
+This is now addressed by the OWASP Top 10 [A10 Under protected APIs](https://www.owasp.org/index.php/Top_10_2017-A10-Underprotected_APIs)

-Also check out the Additional Resources chapter for [command injection](#additional-resources-web-applications-risks-injection-command-injection) attack techniques.
+Also, check out the Additional Resources chapter for [command injection](#additional-resources-web-applications-risks-injection-command-injection) attack techniques.

 #### XML Injection {#web-applications-identify-risks-xml-injection}

-XML injection techniques usually consist of a discovery stage followed by full exploitation if successful:
+XML injection techniques usually consist of a discovery stage, followed by full exploitation, if successful:

 1. Attempting to create invalid XML document by injecting various [XML metacharacters](https://www.owasp.org/index.php/Testing_for_XML_Injection_(OTG-INPVAL-008)#Discovery) (metacharacter injection):
   * Single quotes: `'`